faridkazemi/webjet-test/README.md

-Please check the **Webjet-Movies-Test-Project** word file in the root folder.
+Please check the **Webjet-Movies-Test-Project.docx** word file in the root folder.